leon4rd/test/README.md

-## Why was the picture sent to prison?
-It was framed.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!